Best AI Writing Tools for Content Agencies 2026: Tested, Ranked & Compared

 - Team folders and project organization

-- Google Search Console integration for finding content gaps
+- Google Search Console integration for content gap analysis

 - Paragraph rewriter and content summarizer tools